 I imagine most of you questioning, why should you ever trust me enough to follow my guide, so this is what this chapter is about.

 I'm a Yorick main since Season 3, that means I've been playing him even before rework.
 Nowadays I'm basically a Yorick OTP that really likes to experiment with builds for him.
-This is the build I deem to be the best to learn the champion with.
-If you want to play the strongest one, try this instead.
+This guide aims to walk you through all the steps required to transform from a complete newbie to a Yorick pro.

 Am I good at the game?
 No, **** no. But I still know this and that about the game and more importantly, I'm often recognized as a good teacher, so here I am sharing my knowledge for your benefit and enjoyment.